 We had some visitors from out of town last week.
 It was my daughter Barbara and her three kids: Cute, Cute and Cute.
+And Cute.
 Did I mention that they were cute?
 All my grandchildren are cute.
 I’m so very lucky.

 And now, a story.